Skip to content

 CSCS cards

-This will mean eligible learners enrolled on a level 2 or 3 qualification within the building and construction sectors will have their CSCS card and health and safety test costs covered.
+It means eligible learners enrolled on a level 2 or 3 qualification within the building and construction sectors will have their CSCS card and health and safety test costs covered.

-According to the Construction Industry Training Board, the standard CSCS card application fee is £36 and health and safety test fee is £23.50.
+According to the Construction Industry Training Board, the standard CSCS card application fee is £36 and the health and safety test fee is £23.50.

 Other qualifications with an “associated alliance scheme” can also be funded, the new rules confirm.